rogersheu/rogersheu/README.md

-Hi, my name is Roger, and welcome to my Github page!
+Hello, my name is Roger.
+Welcome to my Github page!

 I would like to innovate on existing data science modeling methods and/or apply such methods to real and pressing questions in technology.